 The Wilburs sold the property in 1919.
 The estate was purchased by Samuel Phillip Curtis, who owned the house until 1935, when it was lost to foreclosure during the Great Depression.
 By then the estate had been renamed Hilltop House.
 During this time, Charlotte Dorrance Wright, daughter of John T. Dorrance, and her new husband, William Coxe Wright, rented the home prior to moving to Ravenscliff.

 The next recorded owner was Thaddeus Trout, who made extensive renovations and additions to the home.
 In 1959 the estate was sold to Drexel professor Dr. W.H.
 Sterg O’Dell and his wife, Frances L. (nee Heublein).
 The O’Dell family resided in the home for 36 years before bequeathing it to Easttown Township in 1995.

 Hilltop House was the site of the 1997 Vassar Show House.
-The house was completely renovated in 2005 for public use and has been hosting special events and wedding ceremonies ever since.
+The historic Chester County house was completely renovated for public use in 2005.
+It has been hosting special events, wedding ceremonies, and receptions ever since.